na-na-hi/renget/archive/how2playba.md

 - Take advantage of the school bonuses and use CC in Bounty
 - [Join a club.](https://rentry.org/holdingthebag) There's no clan tryharding or an obligation to talk.
 Newfags are very welcome.
 - You can pat girls' head (Arona and Ayumu included!)
-- Only roll with a spark.
+- Only roll with a spark after your initial rolls.
 Don't leave things to chance

 ## Downloading/Setting up the game